The Financialization of Housing: Multi-Family Rentals in Edmonton

 Using CMHC’s historical average rents for the city of Edmonton, rental wages were selected for studio apartments, 1 bedroom apartments, 2 bedroom apartments, and row houses with 3 or more bedrooms – which combined represented 91-93% of all primary rentals.
 Rental wage was calculated by multiplying the average monthly value by 12, and multiplying that value by 3.4 – generating a minimum yearly income required to afford average rent (paying less than 30% of income).

-Between 1997 and 2008 rental wage effectively doubled.
+Between 2002 and 2022 rental wage/costs effectively doubled.
 While Edmonton is often lauded for being affordable, this is not what the data tells us, and this is not the experience of over 68,000 tenant households in Edmonton living in unacceptable housing.
 And this is especially not the case for women.

 For decades, Alberta has maintained the title of the province with the largest gender wage gap across Canada.